 Additionally, if the app is about to crash, a window should automatically open with an option to immediately generate an error report.

-We look forward to hearing your feedback on the Sync Tool.
-Thank you for participating in the GlassFrog-OmniFocus Sync beta test!
+We look forward to hearing your feedback on the GlassFrog-OmniFocus Sync Tool!